 Sacramento State’s Learning Assistant (LA) program is based on University of Colorado-Boulder’s internationally renowned program.
 Our goal is to turn STEM students on to the excitement of teaching, which will increase the desperately short supply of highly qualified K-12 science teachers.
 The learning assistant role is to facilitate discussion, helping to transform the instructor-centered environment typical of large-enrollment classes into a more interactive, collaborative, and engaging one.
 LAs receive training directly from the class instructor, and also participate in a weekly pedagogy course.

-In Fall 2012, Spring 2013, and Fall 2013 the program was expanded to include biology students who wanted to explore a career in K-12 STEM teaching.
-LA programs ran in PHYS 11A and BIO 2 (Cells, Molecules, Genes).
-The pedagogy course met on Fridays from 1-2:50 pm.In Fall 2011 five LAs worked with about 80 students enrolled in an Introduction to Astrobiology (ASTR 4C) class.
+The LA program ran at Sacramento State for the first time in Fall 2011.
+Five LAs worked with about 80 students enrolled in an Introduction to Astrobiology (ASTR 4C) class.
 Students and LAs worked collaboratively on projects that were presented during our end of semester celebration.

 The program was a smashing success and both LAs and students loved the experience!
 Here are the LA answers as to whether they would like to repeat the experience: